Back to SeaIntel

 What the comparison is really about

-This comparison is less about a feature checklist and more about product framing.
+This comparison is less about a feature checklist and more about the daily cutoff workflow.

 SeaIntel emphasizes the decision layer: which carrier window is still usable now, and how should the team act on that information?